-Remember: "Every Drop Counts" & "The Rain Doesn't Fall The Same On
+Remember: "Every Drop Counts" & "The Rain Doesn't Fall The Same On All"

 Please visit the CoCoRaHS website at http://www.cocorahs.org/ to learn more about the program.
 You can click on the "Join CoCoRaHS" link to become an observer.
 You can go through the on-line training or attend a training class to be on your way to become a part of the meteorological community.